snehsaluja/location-service-hz-wb/README.md

-# location-service-hz-postgres
+# location-service-hz-wb
-PoC Location Service on Hazelcast with PostgreSQL
+PoC on **Write-Behind Cache** using Hazelcast.
+PostgreSQL is being used as a DB.

-Steps to run location-service-hz-postgres:
+Steps to run location-service-hz-wb:

 1. Download and Install PostgreSQL from : https://www.postgresql.org
 2. Open PGAdmin create a new DB name **locationservice**.
 Set the password as **root** (for PoC purpose only).